What Are Kegels, and Why Should I Do Them?

 How do I do them?

-Sit on the toilet and try to pee.
-Once urine starts to flow, squeeze your muscles to hold it in.
+You could try sitting on the toilet and trying to pee.
+Once urine starts to flow, squeeze your pelvic muscles to hold it in.
 You should feel the muscles inside your vagina “lift.”
 You just did one Kegel.
 Relax the muscle and do it again.

 But don’t get into the habit of doing them while you pee.
 You can actually cause other problems, like urinary tract infections.

 Start slowly.
-Try squeezing your pelvic floor muscles for 3 seconds, then release for 3 seconds.
+Try squeezing your pelvic floor muscles for 5 seconds, then release and relax for 5 seconds.
 Do this 10 times in a row.
 That’s one set.

 If you can’t do 10, do as many as you can and build up over time.
 Try to work up to one set of 10 Kegels two to three times a day.

-Kegels aren’t harmful.
-In fact, you can make them a part of your daily routine.
-Do them while you’re brushing your teeth, driving to work, eating dinner, or watching TV.
+Best to make them a part of your daily routine while you’re brushing your teeth, eating dinner, or watching TV.

 How long before I see results?